patryk-ku/mpris-discord-rpc/README.md

           Prevent MPRIS artUrl to be used as album cover if cover is not available on Last.fm -l, --list-players
           Displays all available music player names and exits.
-Use to get your player name for -a argument -a, --allowlist-add <Player Name>
+Use to get your player name for -a argument --get-player-id
+          Show ID of currently detected player.
+Use when requesting missing icon -a, --allowlist-add <Player Name>
           Get status only from given player.
 Use multiple times to add several players -w, --video-players <Player Name>